sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/transforms/operations/lower.md

   - **type** - This must always be set to `lower`.
   - **name** - This is a required attribute for all transforms.
 It represents the name of the transform as it will appear in the UI's dropdown menus.
+  - **attributes** - This is a required attribute for all transforms.
+Meta-data about the transform.
+Values in this list are specific to the type of transform to be executed.
 - **Optional Attributes**
   - **requiresPeriodicRefresh** - This `true` or `false` value indicates whether the transform logic should be reevaluated every evening as part of the